THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 Another outstanding production technique that was a characteristic of Pontiac's advanced design and engineering was the machining of the combustion chambers.
 This process creates identically sized chamber volumes for all eight combustion chambers, thus ensuring the same power output for each cylinder.
 Raw cast chambers that are not machined, which is the typical cylinder head finish used by all the other auto manufacturers, do not have equally precise chamber volumes, thus causing the power output of each cylinder to vary slightly which, in turn, affects the engine's smoothness.

-A WORD ABOUT REVERSE COOLING IN THE 1958 PONTIAC POWER PLANT IN "BERNADINE" 1958 Pontiac motors had a cooling system which uses reverse flow circulation for maximum cooling efficiency.
+1958 Pontiac motors had a cooling system which uses reverse flow circulation for maximum cooling efficiency.
 In reverse flow, cooled water from the radiator passes first to the cylinder heads, which are the hottest parts of the engine, and then to the cylinder block which is the coolest portion of the engine.

 Water enters each cylinder head from the pump through a water distributing tube that is inserted into each cylinder head.
 Openings in the water distributing tube direct coolant in jet fashion onto valve seats and around each exhaust passage.
 This feature is referred to as “gusher valve cooling”.